Drupal - Special Role: Course listings in Drupal

 screenshot course edit screen

-You will see that there are certain optional and required fields.
+You will see that there are certain optional and required fields in both tabs.

-To make a plain Course page, you would fill in the Title field and the Code Type field.
+To make a plain Course page, you would fill in the Title field and the Code Type and Code field in the Course Code tab.
 This will give enough information for the data feed to pull in the appropriate content.

 To add more content, like links, images or supplemental text, you can use the following: